stevenvandervalk/rune-of-the-unorthodox/chapter_one.md

+# Our personal brand is inconsistency, volatility, novelty-seeking.

-# Anything to Avoid a Drawish Position
+Also known as Anything to avoid a drawish position.
 Push, pull and something will move and in that space you can create.

 ## Finding the lines that Carlsen doesn't play